Which of the following is a sign that a chemical change has occur... | Study Prep in Pearson+

 1

-Identify that the key indicator of a chemical change is the formation of a new substance with different properties, which may be evidenced by color change, gas production, precipitate formation, or energy change.
+Melting of ice is a physical change because it involves a change in state from solid to liquid without forming a new substance.

-Compare each option given: dissolving a solid forms a solution but no new substance; changing size or shape is a physical change; changing state is also physical; only formation of a new substance indicates a chemical change.
+Formation of a precipitate indicates a chemical change because it involves the creation of a new solid substance from a solution, signaling a chemical reaction.

-Conclude that the correct sign of a chemical change is the formation of a new substance with different properties.
+Dissolving sugar in water is a physical change since the sugar molecules disperse in water but do not chemically react to form a new substance.

 Watch next